-The Friends of Endicott Park are excited to announce our newest project to support our mission of preservation, conservation, and enhancement of our beautiful resource.
+The Friends of Endicott Park mission is the preservation, conservation, and enhancement of our beautiful resource.
 Endicott Park.
 We are raising funds to support the restoration of the Townley Family Children’s Barn.

 The Friends of Endicott Park’s current initiative is raising the funds and providing assistance towards the renovation of the Children’s Barn.
 This unique historical structure is the only known example of this architectural design in New England.
 It is one of only three buildings left of the farm complex that was once the thriving “gentlemen’s farm” of William C. Endicott, Secretary of War under President Cleveland and a direct descendant of the Massachusetts Governor, John Endicott.